0xidm/solc-bin/Readme.md

 # solc-bin arm64 (unofficial)

-This repository contains builds of the [Solidity Compiler](https://github.com/ethereum/solidity/) for arm64 linux system, including RPi4 and RPi5.
+This repository contains builds of the [Solidity Compiler](https://github.com/ethereum/solidity/) for arm64 Linux systems, including rpi4 and rpi5.

+I need to run `solc` on rpi - but there's no official arm64 release of `solc-bin`.
+As a weekend project, I undertook building arm64 `solc`.
+I ended up building every version of `solc` from `v0.5.0` through `v0.8.26` and I'm releasing the statically-linked binaries here.

+## Notes

-These are not official builds and this is not an official project.
+- These are not official builds and this is not an official project.
+- Z3 is not compiled in these builds.
+If you require SMT, please use the official `solc-bin` with emulation.
+- v0.5.12 is not building for some reason

 ## Downloads